 If you prefer to be cautious, there are plenty of soaps and skin cleansers out there that are gluten-free.
 You just have to make sure you check the ingredients carefully.
 Also, be aware that many products change their ingredients on a regular basis, so you need to check the label every time.
 Avoiding gluten can be tough, but it's not impossible.

-To find out more about gluten, why it's used in soap and how that might affect you, see the links on the next page.
+To find out more about gluten, why it's used in soap and how that might affect you, see the links below.